bcmichael/RNMR-Docs/docs/command/full_command.md

 following `IFCND`.

-The third parameter, "labelf", specifies a label to which macro  execution will jump if the indicated `CND` flag is `OFF`.
-If "labelf" is omitted and condition flag "icnd" is `OFF`, execution will continue with the next line in the current macro following `IFCND`.
+The third parameter, "labelf", specifies a label to which macro  execution will jump if the indicated `CND` flag is OFF.
+If "labelf" is omitted and condition flag "icnd" is OFF, execution will continue with the next line in the current macro following `IFCND`.
 Both "labelt" and "labelf" should be specified as character strings of the form ".XXXXXXX" where "." is required syntax and X may be any ASCII character.
 When a jump to either "labelt" or "labelf" is made, RNMR first searches ahead from the current macro line to the end of the macro for the specified statement label.